4Soft-de/harness-model/docs/vec-navigation-api.md

 - **Where a family shares a target, the navigation belongs at the family level.** `Placements.toLocations()` starts at `VecPlacement` and resolves the subtype internally, rather than offering separate `onPointLocations()`/`onWayLocations()` entries that would reintroduce source-encoded names.
+  `OccurrenceOrUsages` is the larger case: `toParentDocumentVersion()`, `toPrimaryPartType()` and `toPartOrUsageRelatedSpecifications()` each start at `VecOccurrenceOrUsage` and switch on the subtype, which is what retires the `OfOccurrence`/`OfUsage` suffixes of the legacy catalog.
+Such a switch covers every subtype the model has, so its `default` arm throws a `VecException` rather than returning an empty
+  result: reaching it means a subtype was missed when the navigation was written, and an empty result would hide that as a legitimately empty path.
+- **A mixin catalog is generic in its source.** `SpecificationOwners.toSpecifications()` is declared `<S extends HasSpecifications<VecSpecification>>`, so a chain starting at a `VecDocumentVersion` keeps that type — `SpecificationOwners.<VecDocumentVersion>toSpecifications().ofType(…)` — instead of widening to the mixin and forcing every catalog downstream to widen too.
+Without the type parameter, `DocumentVersions` could not build on the mixin's steps and would have to duplicate them.

 The rule deliberately optimises the "from" direction. *"Which navigations lead to a `VecLocation`?"* is not answerable from the class layout, because a target is reachable from many sources while a